 Where is it?
 Follow highway 11 west from Volcano Village (towards Kona).
 Turn towards the mountain at the signposted exit to Mauna Loa road (between mile markers 30 and 31).

-Recommended stops: Hike the 1-mile scenic trail at the Bird Park (see map), and don’t forget to stop halfway up to look back to the Kilauea Volcano.
+Recommended stops: Hike the 1-mile scenic trail at the Bird Park (see map), and stop halfway up to look back to the Kīlauea Volcano.
 Once you reach the summit you can make a small hike west of the parking lot to see the unique and endangered Mauna Loa silversword.

-The Mauna loa road scenic drive is the only route on this page that you cannot use to ‘go’ to another place on the Big Island.
-Instead, it takes you to the trailhead of the multi-day hike up Mauna Kea.
-We recommend that you go up this trail a few miles to get a feel for yet another face of the Big Island.
+The Mauna Loa Road scenic drive is the only route on this page that you cannot use to go to another place on the Big Island.
+Instead, it takes you to the trailhead of the multi-day hike up Mauna Loa.
+We recommend going up the trail a few miles to get a feel for yet another face of the Big Island.
 The best views, however, are on the way up.

 Where is it?
-Highway 137 between mile markers 8 and 14
+Highway 137 Kaimu beach and Pohoiki beach

-When to take: While staying in Hilo of Volcano Village, e.g. when going to see the lava or to visit the hot ponds.
+When to take: While staying in Hilo or Volcano Village, e.g. when going to see the lava

 Recommended stops: New Kalapana beach (Kaimu beach park), Pohoiki black sand beach (Isaac Hale Beach park).

-Another must-see on this scenic road is Kaimu where the road now terminates after it was overrun by lava in 1990.
-This lava also covered the world-famous Kalapana black sand beach.
-After only a short 15-minute stroll from Kaimu you can see a new black sand beach forming.
-This is a great start/ending of this scenic drive and will leave a deep impression of the destruction that lava is capable of.
+Also worth stopping at is Kaimu, where the road terminates after it was overrun by lava in 1990.
+This lava also covered the original Kalapana black sand beach.
+After a short 15-minute stroll from Kaimu you can reach a black sand beach that formed after that flow.
+This is a good start or end point for the drive and gives a clear sense of the scale of destruction lava is capable of.

 In the ‘town’ of Kalapana-Kaimu you can take a break and find a few vendors selling food, drinks, souvenirs and lava pictures.

 If you want a preview of the most scenic part of this drive you can have a look at the following video, which shows the stretch of road between Pohoiki and Uncle Roberts.
-Try finding your favorite spot and bring some snacks for a quick snack and stop at that spot (make sure that you park at an allowed and safe place!).
+Find your favorite spot and bring snacks for a stop there (make sure you park at an allowed and safe place).

 Distance: 4 miles

 Where is it?
 Follow highway 19 north of Hilo.
-Between mile marker 7 and 8 take the right-hand turn that is marked ‘scenic drive”.
+Between mile marker 7 and 8 take the right-hand turn marked ‘scenic drive’.

 Please drive carefully.
-This road is a bit narrow and has many sharp curves and some one-lane bridges.
-Drive slowly and with aloha, you are not in a hurry.
+This road is narrow with many sharp curves and some one-lane bridges.
+Drive slowly and with aloha.

 Distance: 20 miles (one way)

-Recommended stops: Many: At least one of the now inactive craters along the road, the Pu’u Loa Petroglyphs (if you are up for a few miles of hiking), the end of the road (where the lava flows begin) and as many stops on the way to take in the views.
+Recommended stops: At least one of the now inactive craters along the road, the Puʻu Loa Petroglyphs (if you are up for a few miles of hiking), the end of the road where the lava flows begin, and as many stops as you can fit for the views.

-Plan to use at least 2.5 hours (round trip) for this drive, preferably a bit more.
-You can literally spend weeks exploring all the sights and things to do along the Chain of Craters road.
-This drive is best taken when viewing conditions are clear.
-We like to make the drive either very early (good for hiking) or in the afternoon (sunsets are spectacular at the end of the road).
+Plan at least 2.5 hours (round trip) for this drive, preferably more.
+You can spend a full day exploring all the sights along Chain of Craters Road.
+We like to make the drive early morning for hiking, or in the afternoon when the light at the end of the road is at its best.

 Distance: 12 miles

 When to take: When visiting Kealakekua Bay (Capt.
-Cook) or the Pu’uhonua o Honaunau national park, when you are driving over highway 11 between Kona and Volcano Village, when visiting green sand beach or when visiting coffee farms nearby.
+Cook) or Puʻuhonua o Hōnaunau National Park, when driving highway 11 between Kona and Volcano Village, when visiting green sand beach or when visiting coffee farms nearby.

-Recommended stops: St Benedict Painted church, Kealakekua Bay (Captain Cook) and the Pu’uhonua o Honaunau national park.
+Recommended stops: St Benedict Painted Church, Kealakekua Bay (Captain Cook) and Puʻuhonua o Hōnaunau National Park.

-There is much history in this scenic drive, with as highlight the Pu’uhonua o Honaunau national park.
-Pu’uhonua o Honaunau is a park of great historical and cultural significance, and worthy of a visit.
-The park is also a great place to wander, relax, picnic or snorkel (just outside of the park).
+There is much history along this drive, with Puʻuhonua o Hōnaunau as the highlight.
+The park carries real historical and cultural significance and is worth a visit on its own.
+It is also a good place to wander, relax, picnic, or snorkel just outside the park boundary.

-While driving the loop, you will pass some coffee farms and the very picturesque St Benedict painted church.
+While driving the loop, you will pass some coffee farms and the St Benedict Painted Church.

-One example of such an app for Hawaii is the Shaka Guide app.
-For the Big Island they offer several self guided driving tours to e.g. the Kohala coast and the Hawaii Volcanoes National Park.
-You can find all options on their website.
+One example is the Shaka Guide app.
+For the Big Island they offer several self-guided driving tours including the Kohala Coast and Hawaiʻi Volcanoes National Park.
+Find all options on their website.